-- Households in a designated floodway according to the latest available Flood Insurance Rate Map (FIRM) or Preliminary Flood Insurance Rate Map (PFIRM) - Households in a higher-risk floodplain where flood levels can be expected to reach eight (8) feet. - Households occupying wood or mixed material structures throughout Puerto Rico. - To identify these structures, PRDOH will work with and receive support from local elected officials and use CRIM data. - The Program will aim to assist households with the highest need by identifying wood and mixed structures in irreparable conditions or at risk for hurricaneforce winds.
+- Households in a higher-risk floodplain where flood levels can be expected to reach eight (8) feet. - Households occupying wood or mixed material structures throughout Puerto Rico. - To identify these structures, PRDOH will work with and receive support from local elected officials and use CRIM data. - The Program will aim to assist households with the highest need by identifying wood and mixed structures in irreparable conditions or at risk for hurricane-force winds.
 Additionally, the Program will aim to assist structures likely to be reconstructed in place.